AOx0/pySwift-Ahorcado/README.md

-The project was developed with Xcode 12.2 Beta 3 (12B5035g), using SwiftUI, Swift 5 and the New SwiftUI Cycle.
+The project was developed with Xcode versión 12.2 (12B45b), using SwiftUI, Swift 5 and the New SwiftUI Cycle.